haxsaw/hikaru/docs/key-functions.rst

 This function returns a string containing YAML that can re-create the object it is called with.
-The YAML that is output is preceeded by a start of document marker (---), and the top level object in the YAML file will be the hikaru object that is passed in.
-The hikaru object can be a Kubernetes document object such as Pod, Deployment, etc, but it can also be any hikaru modeling object; all will be rendered as YAML.
+The YAML that is output is preceeded by a start of document marker (---), and the top level object in the YAML file will be the Hikaru object that is passed in.
+The Hikaru object can be a Kubernetes document object such as Pod, Deployment, etc, but it can also be any Hikaru modeling object; all will be rendered as YAML.

 ``load_full_yaml()`` and ``get_yaml()`` can be used to round-trip YAML through Python; it may be a handy way to customize a Kubernetes YAML file by loading into Python, modifying it